Stirrup: Hard stirrups

-China
+East Asia

+The Wenwu journal (1981) speculated that stirrups may have been used in China as early as the Han dynasty (206 BC–220 AD) based on representations of horses believed to date to the Eastern Han period (25–220 AD).
+Two plaques depict horses with squares between their belly and base line, which has been speculated to represent stirrups.
+However in 1984, Yang Hong remarked in the same journal that the horses had no saddles and therefore the squares were only ornaments.

+Excavations at Khukh Nuur in northern Mongolia discovered a single iron stirrup in a cave burial.
+Radiocarbon dating of the human bone associated with this stirrup produced a date of 243–405 cal AD.
+Another cave burial at Urd Ulaan Uneet in Khovd Province was discovered with a saddle that had bilateral straps attached midway through the saddle tree, strongly suggesting the existence of paired stirrups.
+Radiocarbon dating of a strap made with horse hide gives a date of 267–535 cal AD.

-It is speculated that stirrups may have been used in China as early as the Han dynasty (206 BC– 220 AD).
-Paired stirrups were invented in China during the Jin Dynasty by the early 4th century AD.
-A funerary figurine depicting a stirrup dated 302 AD was unearthed from a Western Jin dynasty tomb near Changsha.
+The earliest known paired stirrups first appeared in China during the Jin dynasty by the early 4th century AD.
+A funerary figurine depicting a stirrup dated 302 AD was unearthed from a Western Jin tomb near Changsha.
 The stirrup depicted is a mounting stirrup, only placed on one side of the horse, and too short for riding.
 The earliest reliable representation of a full-length, double-sided riding stirrup was also unearthed from a Jin tomb, this time near Nanjing, dating to the Eastern Jin period, 322 AD.
 The earliest extant double stirrups were discovered in the tomb of a Northern Yan noble, Feng Sufu, who died in 415 AD.
+These stirrups were made with mulberry wood gilded with bronze and iron plates.
+References to stirrups appeared in Chinese texts by the end of the 4th century.
 Stirrups have also been found in Goguryeo tombs dating to the 4th and 5th centuries AD, but these do not contain any specific date.
 The stirrup appears to have been in widespread use across China by 477 AD.

 The appearance of the stirrup in China coincided with the rise of heavily armoured cavalry in the region.
 Dated to 357 AD, the tomb of Dong Shou shows fully armoured riders as well as horses.
 References to "iron cavalry" and "iron horse" began to appear at the same time and instances of captured horse armour in numbers as high as 5,000 and 10,000 are recorded.
 In addition to the stirrups, Feng Sufu's tomb also contained iron plates for lamellar armour.
 Armoured heavy cavalry would dominate Chinese warfare from the 4th century AD to the early Tang dynasty when the military transitioned to light cavalry.
 A. von Le Coo's theory on the invention of the stirrup is that it was a contraption created by either mounted people who wanted to make riding less tiring, or those unused to riding to gain the necessary skills to match their adversaries.